tbs89/project-4-aws-mle-ops-ml-project/README.md

 vim solution.py
 ```

-We will use the following command to paste the code to the file and press enter:
+We will use the following command to paste the code in <code>ec2train1.py</code> to the file and press enter:

 ```python
 :set paste